-- The name of the loan source; and - The amount of the loan, and - The length of the permanent loan term, which must be at least fifteen (15) years (if there is more than one component to the loan, and these components have different terms, the terms of the longest component must be at least fifteen (15) years); and - The amortization period of the loan; and - The interest rate (and any terms and conditions regarding adjustments); and - The expected monthly or annual debt service payment; and - Any financing fees associated with the debt source

-(iv) Tax Credit Equity Sources
+- The name of the loan source; and - The amount of the loan, and - The length of the permanent loan term, which must be at least fifteen (15) years (if there is more than one component to the loan, and these components have different terms, the terms of the longest component must be at least fifteen (15) years); and - The amortization period of the loan; and - The interest rate (and any terms and conditions regarding adjustments); and - The expected monthly or annual debt service payment; and - Any financing fees associated with the debt source iv.
+Tax Credit Equity Sources

-Financing acknowledgement letters from each Tax Credit equity source, including state donation tax credits and historic tax credits, must include all of the following:
+At least two (2) financing acknowledgement letters from the Low Income Tax Credit equity source; and at least one (1) financing acknowledgement letter from state donation tax credit and historic tax credit equity sources.
+The financing acknowledgement letters must include all of the following: